-However, that didn't stop Paul Weckenmann from founding a blacksmith's workshop with his wife Elfriede back in January 1957.
-In the beginning, both of them earned a living from locksmith's work and dealing in agricultural machines.
-After a few years the young company began to produce shuttering and machines for the manufacture of concrete floor beams.
-The first customers included amongst others a manufacturer of precast concrete elements from the neighbouring town of Dotternhausen.
-About 8 years later, in 1965, the young Company delivered the first plants for the manufacturer of precast concrete elements to regional customers.
+However, this was no reason for Paul Weckenmann not to open his blacksmith's workshop with his wife Elfriede in January 1957.
+At the beginning, both of them earned their keep with metalwork and the selling of agricultural machinery.
+The production of formwork and machinery for the production of concrete floor beams was started after only a few years.
+One of the first customers was a manufacturer of precast concrete parts in neighbouring Dotternhausen.
+About 8 years after founding the company, in 1965, the young company already supplied the first plants for the production of precast concrete parts to other customers in the region.